hggeorgiev/CentroUI/source/index.html.md

 # VrView

 VrView is one of the core building blocks of CentroUI and a foundational element for custom components.
-It provides an easy interface for two types of property groups:
+It has two types of property groups:

  - Layout properties:  Orientation, content alignment and padding
  - Style properties: Border color and width, hover color and state and background color